 - Prescription Delivery: Prescriptions from home may be transferred to local pharmacies and some deliver to St. Olaf College for student pick-up.
 Prescriptions from outside providers are not filled on campus.

 - A Flu immunization clinic is organized by Human Resources using an outside vendor for employees, staff, and students during the fall semester.
 It is held on campus in Buntrock Commons.
 Students will receive emails on cost, dates, and times.
 Flu shots can also be obtained at local clinics and pharmacies.
 Call ahead to those locations for questions about availability, cost, use of insurance, and age requirements.

 - Allergy testing, immunotherapy or allergy shots, or allergy medication storage.
 Local resource for Allergy injections: Allina Medical Clinic, 507-663-9000.

 - Attention Deficit/ADHD evaluations, ADHD medication prescriptions

 - Treatment or Management of chronic medical conditions, including mental health conditions, eating disorders*

 - Mole removal/skin biopsy

-St Olaf Health Service may not be able to handle every health care concern.
-Students with a chronic health concern, should identify a provider in the local area to transition care to.
+*Students with an ongoing, chronic, or complicated health concern should identify a provider in the local area in which to transition care.
 Finding a specialist in the local area that a student can establish a relationship with is important.
-The staff in Health Service can help refer you to providers.
-Students can visit or call Health Service @ 507-786-3063 for answers to questions about what services may or may not be provided.
-Health Service does not manage the Student Health Insurance Plan.
-For questions about the St. Olaf College Student Health plan, please see the Student Accounts website.
+Students can visit or call Health Service at 507-786-3063 for answers to questions about what services may or may not be provided.